eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ```

 When Postgres reports the current transaction is failed (e.g the infamous _current transaction is aborted, commands ignored until
-end of transaction block_), the transaction is rollbacked and the {@link io.reactiverse.sqlclient.SqlTransaction#abortHandler(io.vertx.core.Handler)}
+end of transaction block_), the transaction is rollbacked and the {@link io.reactiverse.sqlclient.Transaction#abortHandler(io.vertx.core.Handler)}
 is called:

 ```$lang